-Source: annual performance reviews
+Source: Annual performance reviews.

-- 36. Only 5 per cent of the total target/expected beneficiaries have been reported, based on 53 APRs.
+- APRs.
 The adaptation impact achieved to date is largely driven by the progress reporting of two projects.
-The number of beneficiaries reached through the 53 projects for which an APR is available amount to approximately 4.2 million (1.9 million adaptation, 2.3 million cross-cutting).
-This corresponds to the 5 per cent of the total target beneficiaries expected for the 53 projects considered in the APR sample and to 1 per cent of the total target beneficiaries in the 107 projects in the current portfolio.
-In adaptation-only projects, this result (1.9 million beneficiaries) is largely driven by the number of beneficiaries reported by FP002 (Scaling up the use of Modernized Climate information and Early Warning Systems in Malawi).
-FP002 accounts for 85 per cent of the 1.9 billion beneficiaries reported for adaptation projects.
-Similarly, in the case of cross-cutting projects, FP070 (Global Clean Cooking Program in Bangladesh) accounts for 95 per cent of the 2.3 million beneficiaries reached to date. - 37.
+The number of beneficiaries reached through the 53 projects for which an APR is available amount to approximately 4.2 million (1.9 million for adaptation, 2.3 million for crosscutting).
+This corresponds to the 5 per cent of the total target beneficiaries expected for the 53 projects considered in the APR sample, and to 1 per cent of the total target beneficiaries in the 107 projects in the current portfolio.
+In adaptation-only projects, this result (1.9 million beneficiaries) is largely driven by the number of beneficiaries reported by FP002 ('Scaling up the use of Modernized Climate information and Early Warning Systems in Malawi').
+The FP002 project accounts for 85 per cent of the 1.9 billion beneficiaries reported for adaptation projects.
+Similarly, in the case of cross-cutting projects, FP070 ('Global Clean Cooking Program in Bangladesh') accounts for 95 per cent of the 2.3 million beneficiaries reached to date. - 37.
 Procurement and implementation are fundamental challenges for adaptation projects.
 Temporal aspects are also considered a key challenge.
 In some cases, no beneficiaries were reported due to data gaps in reporting.
 In other cases, such as in infrastructure projects, beneficiaries will only be reached at the end of project realization.
 The COVID-19 pandemic has exposed new and unanticipated challenges in project implementation.
-The survey of AEs highlighted that delays in GCF activities due to COVID-19, including lockdown measures, banning meetings and travel restriction measures, were the most frequent cause of implementation delays.
-Other frequentlyreported implementation challenges were of a financial and political nature (see Figure VIII-11).
+The survey of AEs highlighted that delays in GCF activities due to COVID-19, including lockdown measures, banning meetings and travel restriction measures, were the most frequent causes of implementation delays.
+Other frequently-reported implementation challenges were of a financial and political nature (see Figure VIII-11).
 The survey also highlighted an important factor from COVID-19 for revenue generating adaptation interventions.
 Specifically, that "non-grant instruments are a challenge for implementing climate adaptation projects when revenue streams are not apparent".

-Figure VIII-11.
-If any of the concept notes you developed (adaptation and cross-cutting
+Figure VIII-11.If any of the concept notes you developed (adaptation and cross-cutting theme) were withdrawn, what were the reasons?

-Source: Online survey data from AEs
+Source: Online survey data from AEs.